30 Characteristics of Happy Couples

 - Good news: Focus on your partner’s assets and strengths.

 - Conflict Management: Arguments can be enlivening and exciting.
-Those who are conflict-avoidant can repress emotions with a result of flattening the relationship.
+Those who are conflict-avoidant can repress emotions as a result of flattening the relationship.
 Disappointments, frustrations, hurts, and grievances need to be brought forward.
 Only then can the couple negotiate to have their needs met.
 Respectful airing of differences breathes passion into the partnership, keeping the romantic quotient high.

 - No threats or ultimatums.